Top Social Media Platforms for Manufacturers

 The two best social media platforms with proven results for manufacturers are YouTube and LinkedIn.

-While it may not be surprising to learn that YouTube is the second-most popular site in the world, it is also the second most effective social network for manufacturers.
+While it may not be surprising to learn YouTube is the second-most popular site in the world, it is also the second most effective social network for manufacturers.

 Created by three former PayPal employees, YouTube was sold to Google in 2006 and is currently “the second largest search engine after Google” (The Galvanizing Group).

-Ellen Galvin, of The Galvanizing Group, writes that “many manufacturers are finding that a single well-optimized YouTube product video can be more informative and engaging than multiple pages of text.”
+Ellen Galvin, of The Galvanizing Group, writes “many manufacturers are finding that a single well-optimized YouTube product video can be more informative and engaging than multiple pages of text.”

 Although the sheer amount of traffic on YouTube is huge, it’s the ability to put information in an engaging format that really drives results.

-A survey by Animoto found that “4 times as many consumers would rather watch a video about a product than read about it.”
+A survey by Animoto found “4 times as many consumers would rather watch a video about a product than read about it.”

 Videos grab people’s attention.
 They are more fun and easier to pay attention to than reading paragraphs of text describing a product.